 None payment of PAYE

 Some employers may fail to remit PAYE altogether.
-This may happen when the employer does not have money to pay the PAYE.
+This may happen when the employer does not have the money to pay the PAYE.

 In other cases, the employer may also deduct the PAYE and instead of remitting the tax, they may decide to keep the money.
 This will trigger a PAYE tax audit.

-Significant PAYE fluctuations over some time
+Significant PAYE fluctuations over a period of time

-When the tax authority discovers that there are significant fluctuations in the PAYE remitted, then this may trigger a tax audit.
+When the tax authority discovers that there are significant fluctuations in the PAYE remitted, this may trigger a tax audit.

 Variations between reported PAYE and annual audited accounts